KennethManzi1/KennethManzi1/README.md

 ### In my 5 years of experience in the corporate world, I acquired expertise in the data analytics field through:
 - Querying data using SQL
+- Using SQL and Python to build and enhance processes and pipelines
 - Building data infrastructure and data pipelines
 - Query optimization to improve performance
 - Generating reports and performing ad-hoc data analysis using SQL, Excel and Python